maidinh2409/Data-Science-Portfolio/README.md

 **1. Consumer Complaints Project: Data Cleaning & Data Exploratory**

 The dataset contains different information on complaints that customers have made about multiple products and services in the financial sector, such us Credit Reports, Student Loans, Money Transfers, etc.

+**2. Sport Dataset: Data Cleaning & Data Exploratory**

+This dataset presents a messy and raw collection of data from EA Sports' latest FIFA series, FIFA21, scraped from sofifa.com.
+This dataset provides an excellent opportunity to learn and practice data cleaning skills.